 I offer both short term counselling and longer-term psychotherapy.
 My intergrative method incorporates psychodynamic, humanistic, existential, body psychotherapy, attachment theory and contemporary relational psychotherapy models.

-I have an MA in Integrative Counselling, registered MBACP, abiding by their code of ethics in practice.
+I have an MA in Integrative psychotherapy and counselling and am accredited by the UKCP, abiding by their code of ethics in practice.

 I have worked in the NHS, as a therapist at a drama school and in private practice which has given me experience in treating a wide range of issues including anxiety, depression, burn-out, sexual abuse, low self-esteem, identity issues, self harm and eating issues.
 I am a Director of the group practice The Thought House Partnership.